graphile/starter/README.md

 pre-configured tooling, tests (both end-to-end and more granular) and much more.

-It is suitable for building projects both large and small, with a focus on getting started quickly - you can use it to start a project during a hack day, and then scale that to a massive audience with ease.
+It is suitable for building projects both large and small, with a focus on productivity.
+You might use it:

+- to go from conception to launch of a web app during a hack day
+- as the foundation for client projects at your web agency
+- to build your side-hustle without spending lots of time on boilerplate
+- to build a SaaS project to help fund your open source work

+However you use it, the project can be deployed to many platforms, and can be scaled to larger audiences both horizontally and vertically with very few changes.

 Please note that this software is not "complete," free of software defects, or free of security issues — it is not a "finished" solution, but rather the seed